-21. The European Council in particular:
+20. The European Council in particular:

-- welcomes the agreement reached in the Council on the Services Directive and calls for a swift conclusion of the legislative process; - recalls the importance of a simple, transparent and easy to apply regulatory environment; - welcomes the Commission's intention to launch a fundamental review of the Single Market, to be followed by concrete proposals for completing the internal market and ensuring its effective functioning; an interim report will be presented before the March 2007 European Council; - stresses the importance of the social dimension of the Union's action, and welcomes the intention of the European Commission to take stock of social realities in the EU and invites the Commission to issue an interim report before the European Council of March 2007 and to pay particular attention to the social impact of European legislation within the Commission's integrated impact assessment; - underlines the need for investment in knowledge and innovation, [and welcomes] [calls for the rapid] adoption of the 7th Framework Programme and of the Competitiveness and Innovation Programme as well as the establishment of the EIB innovation facility; - notes the significance of the Commission's communication on the challenges ahead for universities and encourages the Member States to promote excellence and foster modernisation, restructuring and innovation in the higher education sector in order to unlock its potential and to underpin Europe's drive for more growth and jobs; - reaffirms that the European Institute for Technology will be an important step to fill the existing gap between higher education, research and innovation.
+- welcomes the agreement reached in the Council on the Services Directive and calls for a swift conclusion of the legislative process; - recalls the importance of a simple, transparent and easy-to-apply regulatory environment and of strengthening consumer and business confidence in the internal market; - welcomes the Commission's intention to launch a general review of the Single Market, to be followed by concrete proposals for completing the internal market and ensuring its effective functioning; an interim report will be presented before the March 2007 European Council; - stresses the importance of the social dimension of the Union's action.
+It welcomes the European Commission's intention to take stock of social realities in the EU and invites the Commission to issue an interim report before the European Council of March 2007 and to pay particular attention to the social impact of European legislation within the Commission's integrated impact assessment; - underlines the need for investment in knowledge and innovation, welcomes the final agreement on the Competitiveness and Innovation Programme and calls for the rapid adoption of the 7th Framework Programme, as well as the EIB risk-sharing finance facility to support innovation and R&D; - calls for a follow up to the Commission's communication on the challenges ahead for universities and encourages the Member States to promote excellence and foster modernisation, restructuring and innovation in the higher education sector in order to unlock its potential and to underpin Europe's drive for more growth and jobs;